 - There’s a three-day “cooling off” period.
 You can’t apply for a new loan immediately after you repay the first one.
 You’ll have to wait three days to reapply.

 - ZocaLoans isn’t available in every state.
-You can’t get a ZocaLoan if you live in Arkansas, Colorado, Georgia, Maine, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, Vermont, West Virginia, South Dakota, Massachusetts or Washington, D.C.
+You can’t get a ZocaLoan if you live in Arkansas, Colorado, Georgia, Maine, Maryland, New Hampshire, New Jersey, New York, Pennsylvania, Vermont, West Virginia, South Dakota, Massachusetts, Virginia, Connecticut, and Washington, D.C.

 Who a ZocaLoan loan is good for